FIT-frontend-dev-certificate-Fall-2022/jquery/README.md

-# Basic HTML/CSS playground
+# Javascript-part-1
 Hello!
 Time to get to some coding.
-This repo is there for you to play around with all sorts of
+You'll find the javascript example as mypageJavascript.html and mypageJavascript.js

 # Getting started
 Make sure you have node and npm installed :)